 – Water Requirements

 Never let your polka dot plant go thirsty.
 It has a low resistance to drought, and skipping a single day in your watering routine can result in dramatic wilting.
 Luckily, the plant will perk back up after it’s been watered.
-However, if you forget to water it regularly, this will result in stress and leggy growth.
+However, if you forget to water the plant regularly, this will result in stress and leggy growth.

 During the hotter months, you will need to water your polka dot plant as often as twice a week, sometimes even more.
 A plant growing next to the window or in a dry room will need more water than one growing in a terrarium, for example.